ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/10 Grammars/020 Tasks and methods.md

 ```
 This is a grammar with one kind of phrase, `Hello`, and several rules for it.
 We're representing our grammar as a program in the Step language, and Step is more versatile than just a grammar system.
 So let's mention how Step thinks of this program:

 * `Hello` is called a **task** in Step terminology.
 Task just means little program.
-Tasks are named and their names must start with a capital letter.
+Tasks are named, and their names must start with a capital letter.
 * Each rule is called a **method** for its task.
 Each gives a different way of performing the task.
 * The `[randomly]` annotation at the beginning is a **declaration** telling Step something about the nature of the `Hello` task, in this case, to choose methods randomly.